Contact Burnham Law today!

 In many cases, it’s better for your child and everyone involved to come to an agreement over the matters addressed in an APR.
 People tend to be more satisfied with agreements and compromises they made themselves than what a court decides.
 The court litigation process over these matters can also be very stressful for everyone involved, especially the child, who may feel as if he or she has no voice in the proceedings.
 Since this will determine the minimal amount of time you’re entitled to have your child and your ability to make big choices for him or her, it’s difficult to overstate the importance and impact of an APR.

-Speak to the experienced team at The Burnham Law Firm about your APR case.
+Speak to the experienced team at Burnham Law about your APR case.
 With something as important as your child’s life and your role as a parent on the line, having an aggressive and experienced legal team on your side can really make a difference.